Kensal Green, Brent/Kensington & Chelsea

 Postal district: NW10

-Station: Bakerloo Line and London Overground (Zone 2)
+Station: Bakerloo line and London Overground (zone 2)

 Further reading: James Stevens Curl et al, Kensal Green Cemetery, Phillimore, 2002

-Websites: Friends of Kensal Green Cemetery; Kensal Green Directory
+Website: Friends of Kensal Green Cemetery